apache/cordova-js/README.md

 - think more about what it means to run in node
 - think about whether to select and load the platform specific modules at runtime or at buildtime.
-- modularize phonegap.js, thoughts/examples/potentials:
-  - PhoneGap.exec, PhoneGap.callbackSuccess, Realistically we should have a phonegap/bridge module that would house these methods and such.
 - 3rd party plugins could be interesting.
 Need a little bit more thought about how these will fit into the system.
 I am thinking a package.json type file to handle per plugin.